RileyXX/PlexPreferNonForcedSubs/README.md

 # PlexPreferNonForcedSubs

 ## Short Description
 This Python script sets all movies and shows in your local Plex library to English non-forced subtitles by default.
-It designed to work on Python 3.5 or later and compatible on any operating system where Python is installed (Windows, macOS, Linux, etc).
+It designed to work on Python 3.5 or later and compatible on any operating system where [Python](https://www.python.org/downloads/) is installed (Windows, macOS, Linux, etc).

 ## Long Description
-This script utilizes the Plex Python API and sets all movies and shows in your local Plex library to English non-forced subtitles by default.
+This script utilizes [Plex Python API](https://github.com/pkkid/python-plexapi) and sets all movies and shows in your local Plex library to English non-forced subtitles by default.
 The subtitle preferences will be applied to your Plex profile and remembered on other devices.
 By default, Plex prefers forced subtitles when available for a given item.
 However, Plex does not natively allow you to prefer non-forced subtitles, which is why this script was created.

 The script has been thoroughly tested and confirmed to be working.
 Feel free to use the code for your own purposes.
-I will be running this code periodically on my home server along with some other Plex scripts, such as [Plex Auto Delete](https://github.com/Casvt/Plex-scripts/blob/main/changing_settings/plex_auto_delete.py).
-Special thanks to everyone who provided assistance!
-If you encounter any bugs while using this script, please open an issue.
-Cheers!
+I will be running this script periodically on my home server along with some other cool scripts.
+If you're interested, see below for my other [recommended projects](https://github.com/RileyXX/PlexPreferNonForcedSubs#other-recommended-projects).

+If you encounter any bugs while using this script, please open an [issue](https://github.com/RileyXX/PlexPreferNonForcedSubs/issues) so it can be properly investigated.

 ## What are "non-forced" subtitles?
 Non-forced subtitles provide subtitles everytime a characters speaks.